One man's one year journey.....

 Self-employed and working from home, for the last twenty years I've been overweight.
 And by overweight, I mean obese - I currently stand at around eight stone heavier than I should be!

-Recently, I turned 51 years old and over the past couple of years, I've noticed some creaky bones and found I get out of breath and sweaty a lot earlier than previously.
+As I've got older (I'm now 53), I've noticed some creaky bones and found I get out of breath and sweaty a lot earlier than previously.
 At that age, I'm also prone to heart disease, diabetes, certain forms of cancer and other issues so given that it will be more difficult the longer I leave it, it's time to start the change of Mart now!

 I'm hoping that by sharing my thoughts, I can lose a shedload of weight as well as making my life more happy and fulfilled.

-There's a blog on here then!.
+There's a blog on here then!

 I've long been a believer that it's no good just eating less and exercising more as although that could work, the root "issues" remain untreated.
 My obesity is clearly down to eating too much and not exercising enough.
 I eat too much because I'm often unhappy and that feeling also prevents me from going out and exercising.
 Most of my "issues" around unhappiness come from finances (or a lack of them!), low self-esteem and over-sensitivity so if I can deal with those issues, it will help me generally.